hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/what-next.md

 ## Join Discord for Support
 We have a Discord Channel for those who are new to GraphQL.
 Please post your queries or feedback regarding this course.
 It is a pretty active channel.

-Here's the [invite link](https://discordapp.com/invite/vBPpJkS) to join discord.
+Here's the [invite link](https://discordapp.com/invite/vBPpJkS) to join Discord.

 ## More sample apps
 We have a bunch of sample apps created using React, Apollo Client and Hasura GraphQL Engine.